multifreded/hv20/day22/README.md

 Unlocked secret is: _IMPERIAL_CRUISER.)}
 ```

-While trying different numbers, a kind of pattern seems to emerge.
-The unlocked
+While trying different PINs, a kind of pattern emerges.
+The "unlocked" secrets
-secrets are usually some fragments or sometimes even complete of Star Wars
+are fragments or sometimes even complete quotes from Star Wars …
-quotes:

 ```sh
 $ ./padawanlock